ettenauer/akka-asteroid-belt/README.md

 # akka-asteroid-belt
-Example how to use akka.net with and sharding in containerized setup
+Example how to use akka.net with sharding in containerized setup

 ## What does this project?
 The project simulates in a very simple way the movement of asteroids around a gravity pool.